 Disclaimer: This post may contain affiliate links.

 Bonefish Grill bang bang shrimp, $12.90 for an order.
-Mary Jo and I like to get an order for each of us and get a side salad and call it supper.
+Mary Jo and I like to get an order for each of us and get a side Salad and call it supper.

 Add to that a happy hour-priced chardonnay, (4 pm until 6:30 pm in Florida).
 Yummy eats.